Catalog-based detection of unrecognized blends in deep optical ground based imaging: Results

 We further explore a variety of alternative configurations for detecting blends focusing on the future synergies with NIR joint datasets.
 Selected configurations are listed below with the rest presented in App.~\ref{sec:feat_varia}.
 We consider: \begin{enumerate}[leftmargin=*,labelindent=10pt,label=\arabic*.] \item 10+10, the fiducial run: using 10 features (8 colors, $i^{+}$ magnitude, size) for training/identification, and the same 10 features for validation. \item 9+9, no size: using 9 features (8 colors, $i^{+}$ magnitude) for all steps: training/identification/validation. \item 7+7, optical and size: using optical bands and size (5 colors, $i^{+}$ magnitude, size) for all steps. \item 6+6, optical only: using optical photometry only (no size) for all steps. \item 10+7: using 10 features for training and identification, but only 7 features (optical bands and size) for validation.
 This mimics the scenario where a small region of full band coverage is available for training. \item 9+6: same as the above case, but not using size. \end{enumerate} We show results using an All-All set-up (no differentiation between the weak and strong blends) in Fig.~\ref{fig:feat_conf}, and we omit the SOM distance cut results since it underperforms the other two methods.

 Our main conclusion is that dropping the near-infrared bands has almost no impact on the results, while dropping the size information has a very significant impact on Recall.
 The size alone affects the Recall by nearly 0.1 at the 10\,\% cost.
 This means that our method will perform equally well on the Rubin-LSST data set with or without any additional near-infrared data.
-We also find that for the 10-feature SOM, dropping the near-infrared bands actually improved the results slightly (7+7 is better than 10+10), for which we do not have a clear explanation.
-A more detailed analysis of the importance of features can be found in Sec.~\ref{subsec:dis_imp}, and discussion on more alternative configurations can be found in App.~\ref{sec:feat_varia}.
+We also find that for the 10-feature SOM, dropping the near-infrared bands actually improved the results slightly (7+7 is better than 10+10). \edit{The correlation between different bands along with the lower dimensionality using only optical data may make it easier for the 7-feature SOM to cleanly identify blended regions.} A more detailed analysis of the importance of features can be found in Sec.~\ref{subsec:dis_imp}, and discussion on more alternative configurations can be found in App.~\ref{sec:feat_varia}.

+\edit{We note that X-ray AGNs were removed from the labeled sample which may influence the conclusions of the results shown in this section.
+The conclusion that NIR bands are not necessary to detect unrecognized blends does not meaningfully change by including AGNs in our sample as only $\sim 200$ of the AGNs were labelled as unrecognized blends.
+However it is possible that a multi-class classifier that properly takes AGNs into account, along with stars, galaxies, and blends, will almost certainly perform better by including NIR bands.
+This is out of the scope of this work but the authors look forward to future studies on this.}